-Ready to upgrade from using your charcoal grill as a smoker?
+Ready to upgrade from a charcoal grill to a offset smoker

 One of the most common types you’ll come across is the offset smoker.